Active ingredient

 You should seek help as soon as possible if you suffer from any of the below mentioned side effects.

-Very common (affects more than 1 user in 10) side effects, which were not severe, include:
+Very common (may affect more than 1 in 10 people) side effects, which were not severe, include:

-Common (affects 1 to 10 users in 100) side effects, which were not severe, include:
+Common (may affect up to 1 in 10 people) side effects, which were not severe, include:

 Avastin may also cause changes in laboratory tests carried out by your doctor.
 These include a decreased number of white cells in the blood, in particular neutrophils (one type of white blood cell which helps protect against infections) in the blood; presence of protein in the urine; decreased blood potassium, sodium or phosphorous (a mineral); increased blood sugar; increased blood alkaline phosphatase (an enzyme); increased serum creatinine (a protein measured by a blood test to see how well your kidneys are working); decreased haemoglobin (found in red blood cells, which carry oxygen), which may be severe.